 How do I get to the Temple of Heaven?

 Again we took a Didi to the Temple of Heaven to maximise our time there.
 We had so many things to see in Beijing in 5 days that we didn’t want the hassle of getting the wrong public transport.

-If you plan to visit the Temple of Heaven you use the train line number 5 to enter the temple of Heaven through the East gate (It is the closest to the train station) You hop off the train at Tiantan Dongmen Station and take exit A. The East Gate entrance is right there.
+If you plan to visit the Temple of Heaven you use train line number 5 to enter the Temple of Heaven through the East gate (It is the closest to the train station) You hop off the train at Tiantan Dongmen Station and take exit A. The East Gate entrance is right there.

 If you prefer to take the bus to the East gate, try the buses numbered 6, 35, 36, 39, 41, 43